 GPC Support Resource

-A site MAY produce a resource at a .well-known URL in order for a site to represent the fact that it abides by GPC.
-The purpose of a GPC Support Resource is for a site to convey its support for the Global Privacy Control.
+A site MAY produce a resource at a .well-known URL in order for a site to represent the fact that it abides by GPC requests, at least where required to do so.
+The purpose of a GPC support resource is for a site to convey its awareness of and support for the Global Privacy Control.
+The support resource is not intended to convey whether the site abides by GPC requests from the user agent accessing the resource.
 By default, an origin's support is unknown.

 An origin server that receives a valid GET request targeting its GPC support resource responds either with a successful response containing a machine-readable representation of the site-wide tracking status, as defined below, or a sequence of redirects that leads to such a representation (which MAY be provided by a server at another origin).